IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 ## Tokenized Sharing Examples

-UID2 sharers follow a two-step process, as shown in the following example.
-The steps depend on whether you're starting with DII or with a raw UID2.
+The steps for tokenized sharing depend on whether you're starting with DII or with a raw UID2.
 This section includes the following:

 - [Tokenized Sharing: Starting with DII](#tokenized-sharing-starting-with-dii)
 - [Example: DII to UID2 Token](#example-dii-to-uid2-token)